verlok/picturePolyfill/README.md

 I think picturePolyfill is better than picturefill because:

-* it has the **`srcset`** attribute, which gives you easy support for retina displays, making that as easy as adding an element to an array.
-In picturefill you need to write more lines of markup code to support different media queries.
+* it gives you the **`srcset` attribute**, which gives you easier support for retina displays. picturefill requires more lines of markup code (and the `-webkit-` prefix) to support different media queries.
 * it makes you **choose a default image** that you want to show on Internet Explorer 8. picturefill always serves the smaller one
 * it relies on a `JSON` object, that is much **faster** to be parsed then many span elements required by picturefill